binary-com/python-deriv-api/README.md

 ```
 #### Generate documentations

-Generate html version of the docs and publish it to gh-pages
+Generate HTML version of the docs and publish it to gh-pages

 ```
 make gh-pages